-Volunteer work projects will alternate between rebuilding the ancient dry stonewalls and vineyard terraces that are iconic to the region and working on soil recovery projects such as preparing fallowed agricultural land for future plantings necessary to stabilize the terraces, perhaps planting historical plant varieties of traditional Cinque Terre vines.
-The work will be labor intensive and we will take breaks throughout the days.
+Volunteer work projects may alternate between rebuilding the ancient dry stone walls and vineyard terraces that are iconic to the region and working on soil recovery projects such as preparing fallowed agricultural land for future plantings necessary to stabilize the terraces, perhaps planting historical plant varieties of traditional Cinque Terre vines.
+The work will be labor-intensive, and we will take breaks throughout the day.

 Because local conditions and needs continually evolve, please remember that detailed project plans are often finalized or revised after the group arrives and the trip leaders review the conditions at the site in light of the capabilities and special interests of the volunteers.
 Volunteer Trips offer the opportunity to experience the land in a unique way not available to the average tourist.

 No prior experience is required; project training is provided.
 The work includes a variety of tasks that we will rotate around.
 There are two community elevators located in Riomaggiore that lead to two upper streets; no elevators at this worksite or in the hotels!
 You should be able to hike/walk up steep hills and streets with a day pack, climb uneven steps in the village and at the worksite, walk and work on narrow and flat hillside trails and terraces, move soil or rock with a shovel or pick, pull unwanted vegetation, carry stones weighing approximately 10-20 lbs.
 As always, your safety is our priority.